PART 31: PAST MEETS FUTURE

 “When else?”
 Carrie retorted.
-“Corry doesn’t have experience with the long game like Julie.
+“Corry doesn’t have experience with the long game, not like Julie.
 When she didn’t do anything after I switched teams, Corry was shocked.
 Since then, he’s questioned me about her motivations.
 Obsessively.
-Now, if you know Julie, you can see she’s been gradually fraying around the edges – but in the end?
+Now, if you know Julie, you can see she’s been gradually fraying around the edges too – but in the end?
 No way was he going to outlast her.
-The date makes perfect sense in retrospect.”
+The date makes perfect sense, now that I know.”

 “What DID Corry come up with on Julie’s motives?”
 Luci wondered.

 “Can’t talk about it,” Carrie shot back automatically.
 She then rubbed the back of her neck.
 “Mainly because I don’t know.
-Corry and I don’t go beyond speaking terms.
-He only gave me the November 12th date because, once I realized he wasn’t going to wait forever, I asked him to give me the courtesy of a few days heads up.”
+Corry and I don’t go much beyond speaking terms.
+He only gave me the November 12th date because, once I realized he wasn’t going to wait forever, I asked him to be nice enough to give me a few days heads up.”

 “But… then what is Corry about to do?”
 Frank asked.

-“Obviously, we don’t know,” Luci noted.
+“Obviously, we don’t know,” Luci said.
 “Which is why I proposed going ahead to November 12th, to see something that might help clear things up for the 2DEGS.”

 Frank blinked.
 “For the… what?”

 Luci blushed.
 “Uh, the 2DEGS.
 It’s, well, how Chartreuse refers to our little group of three,” she admitted a bit sheepishly.
 “See, she, me and Tim, we all have two degrees of separation from… look, it doesn’t matter,” she decided as Frank and Carrie’s stares become more incredulous.
 “Point is, I’ve always wanted to try a trip to the future too, to verify that it could be done.
 The time machine is functional again, so why not use it for a good cause like this?”